Where will the conference be held?

 The conference formally starts with a welcome reception from 6pm on Sunday 8 July and finishes with a plenary talk ending at 6pm on Thursday 12 July.
-The first formal session of the conference starts on Monday 9 July at about 8.30am.
-Please note, that the program is still in draft.
-Registration will open about 4pm on Sunday afternoon in the Holme Building (Welcome Reception venue).
+The first formal session of the conference starts on Monday 9 July at 8.40am.
+Registration will open at 4pm on Sunday afternoon in the Holme Building (Welcome Reception venue).

 I'm presenting a poster.
 How big is the board?

 The poster boards are 1.8m high and 1.2m wide.
 We recommend producing an A0 size, portrait poster.
 See the information for presenters for more details.

 There is casual parking on the Camperdown campus of the University of Sydney at $24 per day, but this is often hard to find as it is distributed throughout the campus in small parking areas.
 The best place to easily find parking is in the Shepherd Street carpark on Darlington campus, across City Road and about 7 minutes walk from the conference venue and also costs $24 per day.
 You can easily find this carpark on google maps: https://goo.gl/maps/3D6sn2dvPDy